cadusegatto1/Auto_FormulasCheck_Excel/README.md

 4. **Difference Report**:

-If differences are found in the formulas between the Matrix and check sheets, the discrepancies are stored in a list.
+If differences are found in the formulas between the Matrix and Check sheets, the discrepancies are stored in a list.
 The report is then generated and exported to a separate Excel file containing:
 - The tab (sheet) where the difference was found.
 - The cell and formula from the Matrix sheet.
-- The corresponding cell and formula from the check sheet.
+- The corresponding cell and formula from the Check sheet.

 ### **Functions**

 #### 1. **compare_formulas()**
 - **Parameters**:
 - `ws_matriz`: Tab of the Matrix sheet.
-- `ws_check`: check spreadsheet tab.
+- `ws_check`: Check spreadsheet tab.
 - `column_mapping`: Dictionary with the mapping of columns between the two spreadsheets.
 - `row_matriz`: Number of the initial row in the Matrix spreadsheet.
-- `row_check`: Number of the initial row in the check spreadsheet.
+- `row_check`: Number of the initial row in the Check spreadsheet.
 - `differences`: List where the discrepancies will be stored.
 - `sheet_name`: Name of the tab where the comparison is being made.
 - **Description**: Compares the formulas between two mapped columns from different spreadsheets and, if there are differences, stores them in the `differences` list.